-UAE is known for its incredible visions & aesthetically pleasing architecture.
+UAE is known for its incredible visions and aesthetically pleasing architecture.
 So, it is no surprise that it is home to some wonderful structures.
-All these fascinating sights capture the attention at a first glance & people try to save it in photographs.
+All these fascinating sights capture the attention at a first glance and people try to save it in photographs.
 While travelling, it is normal people take unlimited photographs to create a memory.
-But when it comes to UAE, especially Dubai and Abu Dhabi, it may surprise you that there are certain rules & regulation for taking photographs.
+But when it comes to UAE, especially Dubai and Abu Dhabi, it may surprise you that there are certain rules and regulation for taking photographs.
 Unlike, other places in the world you cannot take photographs in UAE freely.

 In Dubai or Abu Dhabi, people may get arrested for violating the photography rules.
 It is considered as you are invading someone’s privacy.
 Whether you’re a first time visitor or resident, once you have entered the premises you must follow the rules.
 However, in certain public places, if you are capturing photographs with your smartphone, it is completely fine.
 But if you are carrying a professional camera, it might create a problem for you.

 So if you are not aware of the photography rules in UAE, this article is purely for you.
 Keep on reading to explore more about it.

 (1) Do Not Take Pictures of Government, Semi-Government & Military Buildings

 While exploring UAE, you will see amazing places including government buildings.
 For security purposes, in Dubai and Abu Dhabi, it is strictly prohibited to take pictures of government or military buildings.
 However, if you have a special permit, you can take the picture.
 These buildings include Civil Defence, Department of Finance, Public Prosecution, Courts & other government-owned buildings.

 (2) Do Not Take Picture Of Anyone Without Consent